JW-George/JW-George.github.io/index.md

 - *Sep.
 2023 - Aug.
 2024*, Artificial Intelligence-type Modeling for Industrial and Medical Areas using Computational Mathematical Sciences, NIMS.

-- *Oct.
-2019 - Oct.
-2020*, Development of a Blockchain Application Platform for Open Peer Review to Improve Trustworthiness and Transparency for Scholarly Publishing, KISTI (Korea Institute of Science and Technology Information).
+- *Apr.
+2019 - Dec.
+2019*, Development of a Blockchain Application Platform for Open Peer Review to Improve Trustworthiness and Transparency for Scholarly Publishing, KISTI (Korea Institute of Science and Technology Information).

   \*: Expected.